jecki/DHParser/documentation_src/manuals/03_transform.rst

 order to really get a single tilde character one has to write "\~{ }" in LaTeX.
 The definition of the ESCAPED-symbol: ``ESCAPED = /\\(?:(?:[#%$&_\/{}
 \n])|(?:~\{\s*\}))/`` knows about this special case.
-But this means that while usually just dropping the leading backslash "\" when unescaping a character during AST-transformation, we need to eliminate the following characters, too, in the case of the tilde.
+But this means that while usually just dropping the leading backslash "\" when un-escaping a character during AST-transformation, we need to eliminate the following characters, too, in the case of the tilde.